Dynamic Variable Selection with Spike-and-Slab Process Priors: Dynamic Sparsity

-By turning our time-domain priors into penalty constructs, we formalize the notion of prospective and retrospective shrinkage through doubly adaptive shrinkage terms that pull together past, current, and future information.
+{For efficient posterior sampling under the Gaussian spike-and-slab process, we develop {\em Dynamic SSVS}, a new extension of SSVS of \cite{GM93} for time series regression with closed-form forward-smoothing and backward-sampling updates \citep{Schnatter1994}.
+To scale our method to big data settings, we then develop a MAP smoother called {\em Dynamic EMVS}, a time series incarnation of EMVS originally conceived for static regression \citep{RG14}.
+Dynamic EMVS is very fast and uses closed-form updates for both the mean and variance parameters. } We also consider Laplace spike distributions and turn these mixture processes into dynamic penalty constructs.
+We formalize the notion of prospective and retrospective shrinkage through doubly adaptive shrinkage terms that pull together past, current, and future information.
 We introduce asymmetric dynamic thresholding rules --extensions of existing rules for static symmetric regularizers \citep{fanli,antoniadis_fan}-- to characterize the behavior of joint posterior modes for MAP smoothing.
-For calculation, we implement a one-step-late EM algorithm of \citep{green_OSL}, that capitalizes on fast closed-form one-site updates.
-Our dynamic penalties can be regarded as natural extensions of the spike-and-slab penalty functions introduced by \cite{rockova15} and further developed by \cite{SSL} and \cite{BPM}.
-The $DSS$ priors here are deployed as a fast MAP smoothing catalyst rather than a vehicle for a full-blown MCMC analysis (as in \cite{nakajima_west}).
-The key distinguishing feature of this deployment is that $DSS$ priors attain sparsity through sparse posterior modes rather than auxiliary thresholding.
+For calculations under the Laplace spike, we implement a one-step-late EM algorithm of \citep{green_OSL}, that capitalizes on fast closed-form one-site updates.
+Our dynamic penalties can be regarded as natural extensions of the spike-and-slab penalty functions introduced by \cite{rockova15} and further developed by \cite{SSL}.

-{ We demonstrate the effectiveness of our introduced $DSS$ priors with a thorough simulation study and a topical macroeconomic application.
+{We demonstrate the effectiveness of our introduced $DSS$ priors with a thorough simulation study and a topical macroeconomic application.
 Both studies highlight the comparative improvements --in terms of inference, forecasting, and computational time-- of $DSS$ priors over conventional and recent methods in the literature.
 In particular, the macroeconomic application, using a large number of economic indicators to forecast inflation and infer on underlying economic structures, serves as a motivating example as to why dynamic sparsity is effective, and even necessary, in these contexts. }